-(This is a guest article by Miles Walker*)
+(This is an article by Miles Walker*)

 The debate on whether to buy a used car or new car rages on, with both sides justifying their choice vehemently.
 With the on going recession and the economy being down, we have a few more people jumping on to this side of the fence, where we like our good old cars.
 Here are my ten reasons for why buying a new car is not a great idea.